Exact values and improved bounds on $k$-neighborly families of boxes

 In this paper, we mainly focus on improving the upper bounds of the function $n(k,d)$ when $k$ is relatively close to $d$.
 The general improvement relies on a weighted count of all vectors in $\{0,1\}^{d}$.
 Furthermore, the authors in~\cite{2022neighbor} provided several better lower bounds on $n(k,d)$ via Gurobi (see Table~\ref{tab:values}) and they expected that all those solutions to the corresponding MIP problems should be optimal.
 Fortunately, we confirm that several of them are indeed optimal and the stability result of Kleitman's theorem is useful in the proofs.
 One can further improve the upper bounds of $n(k,d)$ via a similar argument in our proofs.
 However, in order to fully determine the values, even the asymptotic results of $n(k,d)$, new ideas are needed.

-The result $n(1,d)=d+1$ is equivalent to the famous Graham-Pollak Theorem~\cite{1972GrahamPollak}, which has several other beautiful algebraic proofs~\cite{1982JGT,2008JCTA}.
-Finding a proof of the Graham–Pollak Theorem without linear algebra is still an open problem.
-When $k>1$, the best known general upper bound was also from linear algebra methods~\cite{huang2012counterexample} until the authors~\cite{2022neighbor} improved the upper bound when $k$ is relatively close to $d$ without linear algebra.
+When $k>1$, the best-known general upper bound was obtained with tools of linear algebra~\cite{huang2012counterexample} until Alon, Grytczuk, Kisielewicz, and Przes\l awski~\cite{2022neighbor} improved the upper bound when $k$ is relatively close to $d$ without tools of linear algebra.
 Inspired by their results, we improve the upper bound in~\cite{huang2012counterexample} when $k=2$ and $d\le 10$ using purely combinatorial analysis, which yields that linear algebra methods do not provide tight bound on $n(k,d)$ even for $k=2$.
 Hence, improving the upper bound on $n(k,d)$ remains a challenging task in general.